AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-07-23-senior-ml-interview.md

 Sometimes technical discussions take a more ML-System-Design flavor.

-It's COVID, so system design is usually only verbal unless you can also text-draw a solution while sharing your screen.
+It's (was) COVID, so system design is usually only verbal unless you can also text-draw a solution while sharing your screen.
 Pseudo-code also helps.
 ML System Design seems not to be any different.
 It's still one of "Design a Search Engine for X", or "How are you going to design an X-which-is-actually-a-recommender-system".

 ```